-One roll or one body pump that does not have an effect of one stroke of a paddle.
+• One roll or one body pump that does not clearly propel the boat.

-- One roll or one body pump propelling the boat with the effect of one stroke of a paddle -BASIC 4 - Repeated rolling the boat 42.2(b)(1)
+- One roll or one body pump clearly propelling the boat BASIC 4 - Repeated rolling the boat 42.2(b)(1)

-- Is the competitor causing the boat to roll? - Does a single roll or body pump have an effect of one stroke of a paddle? - Is the rolling repeated (more than once)?
+- · Is the competitor causing the boat to roll? - Does a single roll or body pump clearly propel the boat? - Is the rolling repeated (more than once)?